-The iOS Gateway application can simulate physical devices running iOS 9.0 and later.
+The iOS Gateway application can simulate physical devices running iOS 9.0 up to 15.4.
 You can connect to these simulated devices in Eggplant Functional and run tests as you would on a physical iPhone or iPad.
 Follow these steps to get started.

 Connect to Simulators in Eggplant Functional